MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

 ---
 title: Add sign-up with email one-time passcode in an Android app
-description: Learn how to add sign up with email one-time passcode (OTP) in an Android mobile app using native authentication.
+description: Learn how to add sign-up with email one-time passcode (OTP) in an Android mobile app using native authentication.

 author: henrymbuguakiarie
 manager: mwongerapk